DFKI-NI/mobipick/mobipick_bringup/README.md

 up:

 - Connection to the MIR base, allowing you to drive around using `move_base`
-- Drivers for the UR5, the gripper, the force torque sensor, the Astra camera and the pico flexx camera on the gripper are running
+- Drivers for the UR5, the gripper, the force torque sensor and the Astra camera are running
 - A `move_group` is running and configured correctly.
 You should be able to plan and execute trajectories through rviz motion planning plugin.